python/cpython/Doc/library/xmlrpclib.rst

 .. attribute:: ProtocolError.headers

-   A string containing the headers of the HTTP/HTTPS request that triggered the error.
+   A dict containing the headers of the HTTP/HTTPS request that triggered the error.